-S.9 Energy consumption sources and Methodologies

-Sources and methodologies used in relation to the information reported in field S.8

-The energy consumption of this asset is aggregated across multiple components: For the calculation of energy consumptions, the so called "bottom-up" approach is being used.
+S.6 Beginning of the period to which the disclosure relates 2024-03-08 S.7 End of the period to which the disclosure relates 2025-03-08 Mandatory key indicator on energy consumption S.8 Energy consumption 82133.21250 kWh per year Total amount of energy used for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions, expressed per calendar year Sources and meti nodologies S.9 Energy consumption sources and Methodologies Sources and methodologies used in relation to the information reported in field S.8 The energy consumption of this asset is aggregated across multiple components: For the calculation of energy consumptions, the so called "bottom-up" approach is being used.
 The nodes are considered to be the central factor for the energy consumption of the network.
 These assumptions are made on the basis of empirical findings through the use of public information sites, open-source crawlers and crawlers developed in-house.
 The main determinants for estimating the hardware used within the network are the requirements for operating the client software.
 The energy consumption of the hardware devices was measured in certified test laboratories.
-When calculating the energy consumption, we used - if available - the Functionally Fungible Group Digital Token Identifier (FFG DTI) to determine all implementations of the asset of question in scope and we update the mappings regulary, based on data of the Digital Token Identifier Foundation.
-To determine the energy consumption of a token, the energy consumption of the network(s) binance smart chain, klaytn is calculated first.
+When calculating the energy consumption, we used - if available - the Functionally Fungible Group Digital Token Identifier (FFG DTI) to determine all implementations of the asset of question in scope and we update the mappings regularly, based on data of the Digital Token Identifier Foundation.
+To determine the energy consumption of a token, the energy consumption of the network(s) binance_smart_chain, klaytn is calculated first.
 Based on the crypto asset's gas consumption per network, the share of the total consumption of the respective network that is assigned to this asset is defined.